By Paul M. Sparrow – Director, FDR Library

 FDR studied naval history from the time he was a young boy and was particularly interested in what is called “the age of fighting sail” roughly 1650 to 1865.

-This painting (MO 1941.3.189) of the privateer brig the General Sherman is by one of the most famous artists represented in the collection, Emanuel Leutze.
+This painting (MO 1941.3.189) of the privateer brig the General Armstrong is by one of the most famous artists represented in the collection, Emanuel Leutze.
 The well–known painting of George Washington crossing the Delaware was done by Leutze.
 This battle took place on September 26, 1814 off the coast of the Azores.
 Captain Sam Chester Reid fought off the British Carnation and several smaller gunships.
-But when Reid realized he would not be able to escape he ordered the General Sherman scuttled.
-You can see the crew fleeing in small boats as the smoking General Sherman starts to go under.
+But when Reid realized he would not be able to escape he ordered the General Armstrong scuttled.
+You can see the crew fleeing in small boats as the smoking General Armstrong starts to go under.
 FDR purchased this painting in 1926 from the American Art Association for $150.
 It was prominently displayed in the White House while he was president.

 The USS Chesapeake was one of the original six frigates authorized by the Naval Act of 1794 – which created the U.S. Navy.
 She was a sister ship of the USS Constitution.
 This painting, (MO 1957.50) by an unknown artist, shows the Chesapeake under attack from the HMS Leopard in 1807 during the period when the Royal Navy frequently stopped and searched American ships and conscripted sailors they considered deserters – an act known as impressment.
 When the American Captain refused to allow the British sailors to board the Chesapeake the Leopard opened fire.
 Unprepared for an attack the Chesapeake was badly damaged and had to surrender.
 The British boarded the ship and impressed four sailors.
 This attack outraged both the American public and President Thomas Jefferson and was a major factor leading to the outbreak of the War of 1812.